Risingson/eveeyedocs/docs/sharing/structures.md

 Citadels and POS can be pasted to browser versions of eveeye.
 On mobile apps however you can add them manually aswell.
 Structures are shared by pilots within your group.

 ## Pasting
-You can copy and paste structures from the EVE client using `Ctrl+C` an paste them on the active browser window of Eveeye.
+You can copy and paste structures from the EVE's directional scanner using `Ctrl+C` an paste them on the active browser window of Eveeye.
 Using `Ctrl+V` will `ADD` structures to the system.

 !!! error "Firefox"